 Allegion plc ("Allegion," "we," "us" or "the Company") is a leading global provider of security products and solutions that keep people and assets safe and secure in the places they live, learn, work and connect.
-We create peace of mind by pioneering safety and security with a vision of enabling seamless access and a safer world.
-Seamless access allows authorized, automated and safe passage and movement through spaces and places in the most efficient and frictionless manner possible.
-Central to our vision is partnering and developing ecosystems to create a flawless experience and enable an uninterrupted and secure flow of people and assets.
-We offer an extensive and versatile portfolio of security and access control products and solutions across a range of market-leading brands.
-Our experts across the globe deliver high-quality security hardware, software, services and systems, and we use our deep expertise to serve as trusted partners to end-users who seek customized solutions to their security needs.
+We pioneer safety and security to create a safer and more accessible world.
+Central to our work is partnering and developing ecosystems to create flawless, seamless access experiences and enable an uninterrupted and secure flow of people and assets.
+We offer an extensive and versatile portfolio of security and access control security products and solutions across a range of market-leading brands.
+Our experts across the globe deliver high-quality hardware, software, services and systems, and we use our deep expertise to serve as trusted partners to end-users who seek customized solutions to their security needs.